 When Nature Calls

-We all have to use the bathroom, and when you’re out in the wilderness, you’re just part of the ecosystem of the wilderness itself.
+We all must use the bathroom, and when you’re out in the wilderness, you’re just part of the ecosystem of the wilderness itself.
 If you’re not at a campsite with facilities, you will have to do your part to preserve the natural habitat and keep things sanitary.

-Burry solid materials 5-6 inches deep and at least 200 feet away from camp, and sources of water.
+Burry solid materials 5-6 inches deep and at least two hundred feet away from camp, and sources of water.

 Carry out & Dispose of wipes in Ziploc bag.
 Animals like to dig up tissue paper, and it doesn’t decompose as quick.
 Our goal is to leave no trace behind.